Eschatologue/CM_wiki/docs/equipment/adventuring-gear/firearm-augment.md

 **Prerequisite:** None
 **Stackable:** No

-Choose one of the following damage types: :dmg-force: Force, :dmg-radiant: Radiant, or :dmg-necrotic: Necrotic.
+Choose one of the following damage types: :dmg-force: Force, :dmg-radi: Radiant, or :dmg-necr: Necrotic.
 The firearm deals the chosen damage type instead of its regular damage type.

 ---